wintercms/docs/backend/reorder.md

 ## Displaying the reorder page

-You should provide a [view file](controllers-ajax#introduction) with the name **reorder.htm**.
+You should provide a [view file](controllers-ajax#introduction) with the name **reorder.php**.
 This view represents the Reorder page that allows users to reorder records.
 Since reordering includes the toolbar, the view file will consist solely of the single `reorderRender` method call.

 ```php
 <?= $this->reorderRender() ?>